Game Mammal Hunting

 General Hunting Information

-Game mammal hunting opportunities are offered on the six major islands in the State of Hawai‘i: (Kaua‘i, O‘ahu, Maui, Moloka‘i, Lana‘i and the big island of Hawai‘i).
-Each of these islands has one or more State-designated public hunting areas (called Hunting Units), which are open for hunting at certain times during each year.
+Game mammal hunting opportunities are offered on the six major islands in the State of Hawai‘i (Kaua‘i, O‘ahu, Maui, Moloka‘i, Lana‘i, and the big island of Hawai‘i).
+Each of these islands has one or more State-designated public hunting areas (called Hunting Units), which are open for hunting at certain times each year.
 Game mammal hunting opportunities are also available on private lands as well.
 Occasionally, the Division of Forestry & Wildlife (DOFAW) may modify or cancel a hunting season in a particular area to adjust for changes in weather conditions or animal populations.
-THIS DOCUMENT SHOULD THEREFORE ONLY BE USED AS A GENERAL GUIDE.
+THIS DOCUMENT SHOULD, THEREFORE, ONLY BE USED AS A GENERAL GUIDE.
 The following cited reference should be consulted when legal wording or intent is concerned: “Title 13, Chapter 123, Rules Regulating Game Mammal Hunting, Hawai‘i Administrative Rules”.
-Please contact the local DOFAW office on the island where you are planning to hunt prior to your arrival.
-They will provide you with the most current information on hunting seasons, hunting areas, and local conditions.
-In addition, certain hunting opportunities require special permits or tags that are only available by lottery.
+Don’t hesitate to get in touch with the local DOFAW office on the island where you are planning to hunt before your arrival.
+They will provide the most current information on hunting seasons, areas, and local conditions.
+In addition, specific hunting opportunities require special permits or tags only available by lottery.

-Hunting License Requirements: All persons are required to have a valid Hawai‘i hunting license on their person to hunt or have a bagged game mammal in their possession.
-Resident hunting licenses cost $10.00 and non-resident licenses are $95.00.
-A license may be obtained via the internet at https://www.ehawaiig.gov/DLNR/hunting/, from any Division of Forestry and Wildlife Office (DOFAW) or from any registered hunting license vendor.
+Hunting License Requirements: All persons must have a valid Hawai‘i hunting license on their person to hunt or have a bagged game mammal in their possession.
+Resident hunting licenses cost $10.00, and non-resident licenses are $95.00.
+A license may be obtained via the internet at https://www.ehawaiig.gov/DLNR/hunting/, from any Division of Forestry and Wildlife Office (DOFAW), or any registered hunting license vendor.
 A list of registered hunting license vendors is available at any DOFAW Office.
 A current-year, $10.00 Hawai‘i Wildlife Conservation Stamp is also required to hunt.
-The stamp must be endorsed across the front by the hunter and affixed to their hunting license in the space provided.
-All hunting license applicants must show proof of having successfully completed a hunter education course that is recognized by the National Hunter Education Association.
+The hunter must endorse the stamp across the front and affix it to their hunting license in the space provided.
+All hunting license applicants must show proof of having completed a hunter education course recognized by the National Hunter Education Association.
 The only exception to this requirement is if a person was born before January 1, 1972, and can show proof of having been issued a Hawai‘i hunting license before July 1, 1990.
 However, completion of a hunter education course is still recommended.
-A person is considered to be a resident of Hawai‘i if they have resided in the State of Hawai‘i for at least one year.
-Active duty military personnel and their dependents stationed in Hawaii are also considered to be residents for the purposes of obtaining a hunting license.
+A person is considered a resident of Hawai‘i if they have resided in the State of Hawai‘i for at least one year.
+Active duty military personnel and their dependents stationed in Hawaii are also considered to be residents to obtain a hunting license.
 The following offices may also be contacted for additional requirements and information related to hunting in Hawai‘i:

 Hawai‘i Division of Conservation And Resources Enforcement (DOCARE) 1151 Punchbowl Street, Room 311 Honolulu, HI 96813 Ph: (808) 587-0077 / Fax: (808) 587-0080